 Value pricing is the method of determining prices based on the perception of how much value your product provides to the customers.
 Value pricing can be very useful if you are operating in the service industry.

-Related: Learn more about different pricing strategies small businesses or startups can adopt to boost their profitability here.
+Related: Learn more about different pricing strategies small businesses or startups can adopt to boost their profitability by following strategy.

 Let’s now move on to discuss another critical aspect of the execution plan, the promotion.
 Your product promotion plan lays out information on how you intend to communicate with your potential customers.
 Do make a note of the projected costs and returns of your promotion plan.
 Design a plan that is easy for you to maintain both in the short and long run, along with ensuring that it does not affect the financial health of your company.